CyrilLeblanc/vscode-amoled-darcula-theme/README.md

 This is a theme for [VsCode](https://code.visualstudio.com/) based on the [Darcula theme](https://github.com/bulenkov/Darcula/) used in [JetBrains IDEs](https://www.jetbrains.com/).

+## Installation

+You can install this extension via the `.vsix` file :

+1. Download the latest `.vsix` file from the [releases](https://github.com/CyrilLeblanc/vscode-amoled-darcula-theme/releases)

+2. Open the command palette (Ctrl+Shift+P) and type `Extensions: Install from VSIX...`

+3. Select the `.vsix` file you downloaded

 ## Credits

 This theme is based on the [Darcula IntelliJ Theme](https://github.com/kevinvn1709/vscode-dracula-color-theme) and the builtin Dark+ V2 theme.